Updated Mar 01, 2026

 1. Set Up Your Tools:

-• Adalo: A no-code app builder that lets you create apps and deploy them as web, iOS, and Android apps without rebuilding for each platform.
+• Adalo: An AI-powered app builder that lets you create apps and deploy them as web, iOS, and Android apps without rebuilding for each platform.

 • DreamFactory: Automatically generates REST APIs for your IBM DB2 database.